K3YOMI/Wall-of-Flippers/README.md

 </details>

+# Headless Usage <a name = "headless_usage"></a>
+> Wall of Flippers now supports the use of a command only interface.
+Thanks to @cyberartemio for the recommendation.
+The commands below can be used to automate the use the Wall of Flippers.
+Whether that be for systemd or just basic general automation.
+(If you are running/using a virtual environment, make sure to source to be able to use WallofFlippers.py)

+	usage: WalloFlippers.py [-h] [-w] [i] [-d DEVICE]
+	options:
+	-h, --help					Help Message
+	-w, --wall 					Wall of Flippers
+	-i, --install				Install Dependencies
+	-d DEVICE, --device DEVICE	A bluetooth device (External/Internal)

 # Issues and Fixes <a name = "doc_issues_and_fixes"></a>
 > If you encounter any issues or bugs, please report them to us on our github page.
 We will try our best to fix them as soon as possible.
 If you would like to contribute to the project, please feel free to make a pull request.
 We will review it and merge it if it is a good addition to the project.
 We will be starting a discord server soon for support and development.
 Please keep an eye out for that.
 Thank you for your support and we hope you enjoy this project! <3